 Mauritius is an island in the Indian Ocean located about 2,000 kilometres (1,200 mi) off the southeast coast of Africa.

-Whilst we appreciate a beautiful beach, neither of us are avid sunbathers so our dream destination has to have lots of things to do and see.
+Whilst we appreciate a beautiful beach, neither of us is an avid sunbather so our dream destination has to have lots of things to do and see.
 We like to immerse ourselves in different cultures.

 And whilst there are some stunning beaches, there are 5 (at least!) very good reasons to visit – whether you are on a honeymoon or not.

 Soak up the local culture in the island’s capital city Port Louis